rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 ![](/images/RsyncOSX/master/intro/main1.png)

 In the Add tab, as an example, add the `/Users/thomas/Documents` catalog as source and the `/mounted_Volume/Documents` catalog as remote.
 This will setup a task to synchronize (backup) all content of the Documents to the attached backup volume in catalog Documents.
-Use drag and drop from Finder to add data.
-Select Add button to add task.
+You can also use drag and drop from Finder to add data.

+Select `Add` button to add task.

 Return back to the **Synchronize tab**, select the task and you are ready to go.